cdondi/aiml_telco_customer_churn/README.md

 This project is an end-to-end machine learning system to predict customer churn for a subscription-based business.
 The goal is to identify users who are likely to cancel their service soon so that retention teams can take proactive action.

-## To Get Started
+## Getting Started

-1. Clone this repo or create it locally.
+1. Clone this repository.
-2. Place your raw dataset in the `data/` folder.
+2. Place the raw dataset in the `data/` folder.
-3. Start exploring in `notebooks/`.
-4. Build your model in `churn_model.py`.

-Happy modeling!
+3. Run the preprocessing and dataset simulation scripts:
+    - `python utils/preprocess_data.py --input data/telco_7k.csv --output data/telco_cleaned_7k.csv`
+    - `python utils/simulate_large_dataset.py --input data/telco_cleaned_7k.csv --output data/telco_cleaned_1M.csv --multiplier 150`
+4. Use `train_model.py` for standalone training and `optuna_runner.py` for automated hyperparameter tuning.

 ---